-Apricot blossoms are available during the late winter and early spring months, if frost has not destroyed them.
+Apricot blossoms are available in the late winter through early spring.

 Apricot blossoms, botanically a part of the Prunus genus, are the seasonal blooms of stone fruit trees belonging to the Rosaceae family.
 The delicate blossoms have been utilized in medicinal and culinary applications in Asia since ancient times and are harvested for their aesthetically pleasing nature, crisp and delicate texture, and subtle flavoring.
 There are many different Apricot cultivars that produce similar blossoms worldwide, grown for their fruits or as an ornamental addition to home landscapes.
 Apricot blossoms are considered edible, but they are not commonly used for culinary purposes.
 The flowers are more popularly incorporated as a garnish for added color and a touch of seasonality to both savory and sweet preparations.
 It is important to note that research and consultations with experts are vital when foraging for Apricot blossoms.
 The flowers can also be purchased through reputable distributors to ensure that the blossom has not been sprayed with pesticides or grown in polluted areas.

 Apricot blossoms have not been studied for their nutritional properties, but the flowers may contain small amounts of antioxidants to boost the immune system, reduce inflammation, and protect the cells against free radical damage.
 The thin, crepe-like petals are also traditionally used in natural medicines and teas to relieve symptoms associated with insomnia, digestive discomfort, and detox the body.